beepscore/remy_python/README.md

 The device can programmatically control television sound bar audio volume.
 The Raspberry Pi uses LIRC (Linux Infrared Remote Control) to send commands to an attached infrared transmitter.

-The Python app has two parts:
+The Python app has three parts:

 - Functions to send commands to the infrared transmitter, which then transmits the commands to the television sound bar
-- A Flask web service to accept television command requests (e.g. volume decrease, volume increase).
+- A Flask web service to accept television command requests (e.g. volume decrease, volume increase)
+- A scheduler that automatically sends remote control commands at programmed times (e.g. mute during TV commercials)

 # Results
 Michael Traver's excellent "Raspberry Pi IR Remote Control" https://github.com/mtraver/rpi-ir-remote has helpful up to date suggestions for configuring current versions of LIRC (0.9.4) and Raspbian (Stretch) and warnings about outdated online info.